 13. What if my address lists contain errors?
 ZP4 will detect all address errors and automatically correct most of them, including spelling errors and dozens of other kinds of errors.
 For any address that can't be automatically corrected, ZP4 will assign applicable error codes, which can be saved in the database you're updating.

 14. How long has ZP4 been available?
 The first version of ZP4 began shipping in 1990.
-ZP4 superseded carrier route and five-digit ZIP® databases, which shipped in 1989, when Semaphore became a licensee of the Postal Service.
-Semaphore Corporation was founded in January 1982.
+ZP4 superseded carrier route and five-digit ZIP® databases, which shipped in 1989, when data was first licensed from the Postal Service.
+Product development began in January 1982.

 15. Is ZP4 CASS Certified?
-What is CASS?
 Yes, ZP4 is CASS Certified, and has been regularly recertified, ever since CASS regulations became mandatory in 1991.

 CASS Certified software are programs like ZP4 that have been tested and certified by the Postal Service CASS department as meeting their minimum requirements for "scrubbing", correcting, and validating address lists.
 CASS certification consists of a test: a large list of addresses of various types from around the country are selected by the Postal Service.
 The addresses may or may not have correct data fields (address, city, state, ZIP, and so on).
 The software being certified must match the address list to the ZIP + 4, DPV, LACSLink, and SuiteLink databases, and correct and standardize the various data fields.
 The corrected address list is then submitted to the Postal Service for scoring.